 Florence Nightingale became a living legend as the 'Lady with the Lamp'.
 When she died in 1910, aged 90, she was famous around the world.
 But who was the real Florence Nightingale?

-The Florence Nightingale Museum follows her story and uncovers a woman of many talents, as well as flaws.
+The Florence Nightingale Museum follows her story and uncovers a woman of many talents.
 Find out about her achievements and the reasons we remember her today.

 Discount for groups of over 15 but you must book in advance.